trisfaizal/Marketing-Site/src/_posts/features/2019-05-19-array-structures.md

 and call to actions is something we've wanted to support but haven't had a good solution for.

-Using the Visual Editor or Content Editor can work for these complex elements but don't provide any structure resulting in editors creating inconsistent and hard to maintain pages.
+Using the Visual Editor or Content Editor for these complex elements can work, but don't provide any structure resulting in editors creating inconsistent and hard to maintain pages.